 Body-oriented CPD Weekend Group in Exeter/Devon continues ...

-3 more wekends in 2015 - see course details
+4 more weekends in 2017 - see course details

 This ongoing CPD group (meeting for four weekends per year) was initiated a couple of years ago by Judy Shaw, a senior Transactional Analysis therapist and trainer, who practises in Exeter.
-This will be a cross-modality integrative group, with the aim of shared learning towards a more embodied practice and personal-professional development.
-The cost will be around £220 per weekend (without accommodation).
+This is a cross-modality integrative group, with the aim of shared learning towards a more embodied practice and personal-professional development.
+The cost is around £220 per weekend (without accommodation).
 The group takes place at a beautiful residential centre on Dartmoor, the East Down Centre.
 If you are interested, please get in touch with Judy.

 At the EABP conference in Athens in autumn 2016, Michael presented a pre-Congress workshop that generated a lot of interest.
 Following this he has run two weekends in the spring of 2017, organised by Dimitris Tzachanis (a Reichian and Gestalt-trained integrative therapist in Athens).
 Dimitris is planning to generate enough interest for two ongoing groups from 2018 - one more for beginners and one for experienced therapists.
 For now we have scheduled another weekend for the autumn 2017, on November 18 and 19th.
 Although most participants understand English well, for those who are not fluent everything is translated simultaneously into and from Greek.

 Advanced Level V Integrative Counselling Module planned for Pakistan in 2018